getnamo/TensorFlow-Unreal/README.md

 		#...

-		#inside your training loop check if we should stop early
+		#inside your training loop check if we should stop early typically per batch
 		#if(this.shouldstop):
 		#	break
 		pass